Notti in bianco

 The song peaked at number 2 on the FIMI single chart and ranked sixth in the 2021 year-end single chart.
-It was certified quintuple platinum in Italy.
+It was certified sextuple platinum in Italy.

 Music video

 The music video for "Notti in bianco", directed by Simone Peluso, premiered on 30 July 2020 via Blanco's YouTube channel.
 As of 15 February 2022, the video has over 40 million views on YouTube.